-6.1 Mobile phones
+7.1 Mobile phones

-- > Pupils are not to bring Mobile Phones into school - The only exception to this rule is if, under exceptional circumstances, it has been agreed with the Principal that the child is allowed a mobile phone in school or - As part of Year 6 transition, a parent has asked for a mobile devise to be brought into school to support the child making their own way home.
+- Pupils are not to bring Mobile Phones into school - The only exception to this rule is if, under exceptional circumstances, it has been agreed with the Principal that the child is allowed a mobile phone in school or - As part of Year 6 transition, a parent has asked for a mobile devise to be brought into school to support the child making their own way home.
 This is done with the permission of the Principal.

 No mobile phones are to be left in bags or classrooms.
 All mobile phones must be given in to the Main Office at the beginning of the day and collected only at the end of the school day.
+No Mobile phones should be switched on until outside the school gates.

-7. Responding to behaviour
+8 Responding to behaviour

-7.1 Classroom management
+8.1 Classroom management